Note: Electives for non-UNSW students, please go to the Clerkships webpage

 If you will be completing the Elective in Australia or in any developed country, it is unlikely that there will be any particular risks.
 However for students travelling to developing countries, you need to consider the following risks:

-A link is provided in your application form or on the Electives Checklist page.
 All potential risks should be considered, such as those associated with travel, accommodation, clinical setting, leisure activities etc. If clarification is required please email email@example.com or ring 9385 8765.

 Students engaged in the Elective are indemnified in the event that they become legally liable for injury to any person or damage to the property of others arising from their participation in the Elective.